tkbctf/tkbctf.github.io/source/_posts/2014-10-24-tkbctf4-registration-will-begin.markdown

 Good morning from Japan!
 This is Christopher, a member of tkbctf4 team.

 We are very excited to tell that we are pretty much ready to accept user/team registrations!<br />
-User/Team registrations will be accepted in less than 6 hours from now.
+User/Team registrations will open in less than 6 hours from now.

 For more information, please visit [tkbctf4's scoreboard server](http://score.tkbctf.info/posts/1).